PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/doc_preprocessor.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/doc_preprocessor/02.jpg">

-**The general document image preprocessing pipeline includes optional document image orientation classification module and document image correction module** with the following models included.
+**The general document image preprocessing pipeline includes optional document image orientation classification module and document image correction module**.
+Each module contains multiple models, and you can choose the model based on the benchmark test data below.

+### 1.1 Model benchmark data

 > The inference time only includes the model inference time and does not include the time for pre- or post-processing.